 Markele Cullins is a multidisciplinary artist based in Los Angeles, CA + Baltimore, MD.

 Markele Cullins (b.
-1995) is an interdisciplinary artist born in Baltimore, MD and based in Los Angeles, CA and Baltimore, MD.
-Cullins received his BFA from The University of Maryland Baltimore County with a focus in Intermedia and obtained additional education from Maryland Institute College of Art, Haystack School of Crafts, Penland School of Crafts, and Art Coop.
+1995) is an interdisciplinary artist born in Baltimore, MD and based in Los Angeles, CA. Their multidisciplinary practice combines traditional mediums and new media to ask questions about human connection to nature, spirituality, and time.
+Cullins received their BFA from The University of Maryland Baltimore County with a focus in Intermedia and obtained additional education from Maryland Institute College of Art, Haystack School of Crafts, Penland School of Crafts, and Art Coop.

-His most recent exhibition is Soul of The Butterfly: Chicory Magazine and Baltimore Black Arts Activism (2022), an educational collaboration at the Enoch Pratt Library (Baltimore, MD).
+Their most recent exhibition is Soul of The Butterfly: Chicory Magazine and Baltimore Black Arts Activism (2022), an educational collaboration at the Enoch Pratt Library (Baltimore, MD).
 Other recent showings include a solo exhibition titled Reflections From Home at The Shed Space (Baltimore, MD), as well as two group exhibitions: The Athens Biennale (Athens, Greece) and Mickalene Thomas’ A Moment's Pleasure at the Baltimore Museum of Art (Baltimore, MD).

 Email Markelecullins@gmail.com to say hi, ask questions + for work or collaboration inquires

-Photo by Amira Green
+Photo by Amie Sillah

 Site by AMNESIA